rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/54_tooling-and-debugging/544_system-matrics.md

 ## CPU load average

 You can determine the percentage of CPU used by a user, process, or system by subscribing to the CPU load average metric.
 Read the CPU load average reference to understand the several data measurements plotted in the graph.

+Some of the metrics data measured in a CPU load average graph are:

 * **usage_guest** is the percentage of time that the CPU is running a virtual CPU for a guest operating system
 * **usage_guest_nice** is the percentage of time that the CPU is running a virtual CPU for a guest operating system, which is low priority and can be interrupted by other processes.